Working during your studies

 Undergraduate degree level students

-If you are studying on a full-time undergraduate degree level course, you can work part-time during term time, and full-time during your vacations.
+If you are studying on a full-time undergraduate degree level course, you can work part-time (no more than 20 hours per week) during term time, and full-time during your vacations.

 "Term time" refers to the teaching dates and exam periods as laid out in the University’s academic calendar.
-Please note that term time also includes reading weeks, and so you can't work full-time during reading weeks.
+If you have finished all of your assessments and classes, you still cannot work full-time until the official end of term.
+Please also note that term time also includes reading weeks, and so you can't work full-time during reading weeks.

 Postgraduate (Master's) students

 Master's students can work full-time during the Christmas* and Easter vacations, but are restricted to working 20 hours per week during the summer.
 This is because you are expected to be working on your dissertation during this time, and so the summer is not a vacation for you.

 *Please note: there is one exception - students enrolled on Master’s courses that begin in January cannot work during Christmas.

 Postgraduate research students (usually PhD students) do not have standard published University term and vacation dates.
 Postgraduate research students are regarded as continuing their studies across the full calendar year and have a 52 week term and therefore can only work up to a maximum of 20 hours per week.
 Any weeks where more than 20 hours is worked is a breach of the Student/Tier 4 visa conditions.

 A postgraduate research student may be allowed up to 40 days authorised leave in the year but this is not leave to allow them to work.